 we demonstrated that the beneficial effects obtained by selenomethionine treatment on patients affected by subclinical hypothyroidism, likely due to the presence of autoantibody (TPOAb and TgAb), are further improved by cotreatment with Myo-Inositol.
 Conclusions.
 Indeed, due to its action as TSH second messenger, Myo-Inositol treatment reduces TSH levels closer to physiological concentrations.
 (1)

-TSH Suppression in Beneficial in Hashimoto’s
+TSH Suppression Beneficial for Hashimoto’s

-Although the TSH of 3.1 mIU/mL is within the reference range for normal, this is not a suppressed TSH, defined as TSH below the reference range.
 Our treatment plan for the Hashimoto’s patient includes TSH suppression below the reference range with a suitable dosage of thyroid hormone medicine, preferably NDT (natural desiccated thyroid).
 The lower the TSH, the less stimulation of the thyroid gland to produce hydrogen peroxide, the damaging oxidant which causes inflammation in the gland.This is discussed further in the chapter on Hashimoto’s With Normal TSH, When to Treat.

 Myo-Inositol and Selenum for SubClinical Hypothyroidism

 In 2017, Dr Maurizio Nordio conducted a larger study including 85 Hashimoto’s patients with subclinical hypothyroidism, with TSH between 3 and 6 mIU/L. The 85 patients had elevated antithyroid antibodies, and normal free T3 and Free T4 hormone levels.
 Again, the combined use of selenium and Myoinositol restored a normal TSH level, and increased Free T3 and Free T4 levels.
 The one hyperthyroid patient showed improvement in TSH which increased into the normal range.
-Dr Nordio writes:
+Dr. Nordio writes:

 Patients were assigned to receive Myo-Ins-Se (myoinositol and selenium).
 TSH, TPOAb, and TgAb levels were significantly decreased in patients treated with combined Myo-Ins-Se after 6 months of treatment.
 In addition, a significant fT3 and fT4 increase, along with an amelioration of their quality of life, was observed…Remarkably, TSH values of the hyperthyroid patient increased from 0.14 μU/ml up to 1.02 μU/ml, showing a complete restoration of TSH values at a normal range.
 In conclusion, the administration of Myo-Ins-Se is significantly effective in decreasing TSH, TPOAb, and TgAb levels, as well as enhancing thyroid hormones and personal wellbeing, therefore restoring euthyroidism in patients diagnosed with autoimmune thyroiditis.
 (2)